jgphilpott/asmtut/README.md

 [Assembly language](https://en.wikipedia.org/wiki/Assembly_language) is a low-level programming language just one layer above the binary that runs your hardware.
 It can be produced by compiling a high-level language such as [C](https://en.wikipedia.org/wiki/C_(programming_language))/[C++](https://en.wikipedia.org/wiki/C%2B%2B) or written from scratch.
 In this tutorial we are using a [Raspberry Pi](https://www.raspberrypi.org/) with a [ARM microprocessor](https://en.wikipedia.org/wiki/ARM_architecture) and will write a little bit of assembly code from scratch.
 You dont need to use a Raspberry Pi but **you will need a ARM microprocessor**.

-It's true that assembly language is somewhat obsolete but knowing at least the basics does has some benefits.
-It's like looking under the hood of a language, it removes a lot of the mystery around how high-level languages work and brings you closer to the hardware.
-It’s also a great character building exercise that gives you a greater appreciation for the pain that other developers have gone through before you!
+It's true that assembly language is somewhat obsolete but knowing at least the basics does have some benefits.
+It removes a lot of the mystery around how high-level languages work and brings you closer to the hardware.
+It’s also a good character building exercise that gives you a greater appreciation for the pain that other developers have gone through before you!

 I think every senior developer should write at least a simple 'Hello World!' application in assembly.
 If you haven't made that rite of passage yet but are interested then your in the right place!
 That's exactly what this tutorial is going to teach.